JonPhoenix/jon-phoenix-portfolio/README.md

 # Jon Phoenix - Portfolio

-This mobile responsive application combines basic knowledge on HTML, CSS, GIT, Scripts, and the CSS framework Bootstrap.
-Starting with index, portfolio and contact pages, this responsive application delivers an extended structure comprised by home, about, portfolio galleries, and contact pages, including functional links to social media and a downloadable resume in pdf file.
+Presenting my portfolio as a full-stack web developer.
+The application delivers an extended structure comprised by home, about, portfolio galleries, and contact pages, including functional links to social media and a downloadable resume in pdf file.

 This portfolio contains a collection of web applications featuring JavaScript, HTML, CSS, APIs, MySQL, Sequelize and responsive UI design across viewports.
 Also features [**"Discover Serenity"**](https://calebkirkish.github.io/discover-serenity/) and [**Breakaway**](https://breakaway-vacay.herokuapp.com/), two robust web applications created in collaboration with [**MVC-5**](https://github.com/MVC-5) team of developers.